Test Data Management

 ### Creating Global Variables

-3. Enter the variable **Name** and **Value**.
+3. Enter the variable **Name** and **Value**, then select its type.

 4. Click **Save**.